 It is as effective as commercially available Chlorhexidine and Listerine in reducing bacterial infection.
 (4)

 Tulsi contains Vitamin A and C, calcium, zinc and iron.
 It also has chlorophyll, Carracrol, Tetpene and many other phytonutrients.
-Deficiency of these nutrients causes variety of oral diseases.
+The deficiency of these nutrients causes a variety of oral diseases.
 (5)